-Over the years, Jenelle Deatherage has adjusted her running routine to fit her life — from her college years winning Big 10 championships with her teammates on University of Wisconsin-Madison’s cross country and track team to her time running professionally with a contract with Reebok to her current life stage of balancing recreational running with a full-time job and two young children.
+Over the years, Jenelle Deatherage has adjusted her running routine to fit her life — from her college years winning Big Ten Conference championships with her teammates on University of Wisconsin cross country and track teams to her time running professionally with a contract with Reebok to her current life stage of balancing recreational running with a full-time job and two young children.

-“I retired from running professionally but then picked up marathoning for fun and to better relate to my patients,” explains Deatherage, a physical therapist with the UW Health Sports Medicine Runners Clinic.
+“I retired from running professionally but then picked up marathoning for fun and to better relate to my patients,” said Deatherage, a physical therapist with the UW Health Sports Medicine Runners Clinic.

 Even though running is no longer her full-time gig, 42-year-old Deatherage still maintains her edge as an elite runner, and she recently traveled to Atlanta to compete in the 2020 Olympic marathon trials.
 She shares these tips on how to train like a pro.

 Step it up.
 “I think the biggest difference is volume and intensity.
 A professional marathoner will run upwards of 120 miles a week, whereas more recreational marathoners will run 40 to 50 miles a week,” said Deatherage, who averages about 80 miles a week herself.
 But beware of falling into the “weekend warrior” trap: pros know it’s best to train consistently and build up gradually.